Madeline Perry

 The inactivity caused a dip in her ranking that took her out of the top ten after nearly two years.
 In her first event back in 2008, in the Buler Challenge in Hong Kong, she reached the final.
-A year later, Perry described her quarter-final defeat of then-ranked No. 1 Nicol David in the five-set, 76-minute quarter-final of the 2009 British Open as "the best victory of my career".
+A year later, Perry described her quarter-final victory over then-ranked No. 1 Nicol David in the five-set, 76-minute quarter-final of the 2009 British Open as "the best victory of my career".
 (Perry lost the final to Rachael Grinham.)
-She then made it to the semis of the Seoul Open, followed by the semi final berth at the CIMB Singapore Masters from an unseeded position and, by April 2011, Perry had reached a career-high world ranking of No. 3.
-In April 2014 she made squash history as the oldest female player to retain a top 10 position, when she was ranked at No. 9 in the world.
+She then made it to the semis of the Seoul Open, followed by the semi-final berth at the CIMB Singapore Masters from an unseeded position and, by April 2011, Perry had reached a career-high world ranking of No. 3.
+In April 2014 she made squash history as the oldest female player to retain a top 10 position, when she was ranked No. 9 in the world.